Not just a new name for a project status meeting!

 Stand-up meetings are most commonly associated with agile development methods (in particular eXtreme Programming and, more recently, Scrum), but these type of meetings are not inherently agile.
 Indeed, this type of meeting can prove useful in any environment where teams have some degree of self-management.

 When it comes to bringing new practices into a team, old habits die hard.
 I know, because I’m still in the process of relying less upon some traditional project techniques (that have helped me lead a few hundred projects) and replacing them with practices that have a good chance of improving project success rates.
 One practice in particular has been a struggle to consistently implement successfully: the stand-up meeting.
-Repeatedly, across a period of several years, I’ve encouraged project managers in my organization to adopt stand-up meetings.
-Yet in far too many cases, these meetings inevitably become a typical status reporting meeting chaired by a project manager.
+Repeatedly, across a period of several years, I’ve encouraged project leaders in my organization to adopt stand-up meetings and have coach Scrum Masters on improving the effectiveness of the Daily Scrum.
+Yet in far too many cases, these meetings inevitably become a typical status reporting meeting chaired by a project leader.
 Those project teams, unfortunately, don’t achieve the benefits that can result from the stand-up meeting; indeed, their performance and potential is somewhat capped by the command and control model of a traditional status reporting meeting.

 This article reflects my notes on the daily stand-up.
+Daily stand-ups or synchronization meetings are frequently associated with Scrum, but their value and use is applicable in Kanban, DevOps, operations management, and other areas that may have no software or technology elements.
 I’ve prepared this information primarily for use in my discussions with project teams who are starting to use stand-up meetings or who might need a refresher because they are struggling with ineffective stand-up meetings.

 Preparing for Successful Stand-Up Meetings

 Perhaps you’ve heard about stand-up meetings and want to implement them on your project.
-As a team member or leader, you may be tempted to initiate regular stand-up meetings by simply putting the meetings on the calendar, introducing the “three questions” and imploring each person to answer each question during the stand-up meeting.
+As leader, you may be tempted to initiate regular stand-up meetings by simply putting the meetings on the calendar, introducing the “three questions” and imploring each person to answer each question during the stand-up meeting.
 I have used and have seen others use this method and the results are consistently disappointing: dysfunctional stand-up meetings that uniformly frustrate.
-The process fails to engage most team members, the potential benefits of exchanging information are rarely achieved, and regular voluntary attendance by team members rapidly diminishes.
+The process fails to engage most developers, the potential benefits of exchanging information are rarely achieved, and regular voluntary attendance by developers gradually diminishes.

 Instead, consider this approach to introducing stand-up meetings: